 Dragon Naturally Speaking

-Dragon Naturally Speaking is a voice dictation program that allows students to input text into the computer without typing.
+Dragon Naturally Speaking is a voice dictation (speech-to-text) program that allows students to input text into the computer without typing by using one's voice.
 This is useful for students with learning disabilities who have good vocabulary and speech capabilities, and who can think aloud, but may struggle with the writing process.
 For instance, by the time they figure out how to spell the word for which they're searching, they forget what they wanted to say.
 It can also be useful for someone who doesn't have optimal use of his or her arms or hands.
 Furthermore, Dragon can be used by anyone who prefers to express him or herself in an oral versus written format.
 The Dragon requires a minimal amount of initial training.
 After this period, and with the help of an assistant, the student can begin dictation with a relative comfort level.

 Livescribe Echo SmartPen